ubports/docs.ubports.com/userguide/dailyuse/anbox.rst

 --------------

 .. warning::
-    Installation is only recommended for experienced users.
+    Installing Anbox is only recommended for experienced users.

 - Make sure your supported device runs on 16.04 (Anbox doesn't work on 15.04)
 - Open a terminal on your host and set some device specific variables by running ``export CODENAME="turbo" && export PARTITIONNAME="bootimg"``, but replace the part between the quotes respectively with the codename and name of the boot partition for your device.
 See the above list.